kamtoeddy/ivo/rs/README.md

 # How to use

-ivo expects you to define your data model with a struct that implements `IvoInputStruct` and/or `IvoStruct` and this can be done via their respective derive macros as shown below.
+ivo expects you to define your data model with structs that implement `IvoInputStruct` (required for input structs) and `IvoStruct` and this can be done via their respective derive macros as shown below.

 ```rs
 use chrono::{DateTime, Utc};